 - Available sizes: 1P & 2P

-It is a 3-season tent with double walls and 2 doors and is non-freestanding.
+It is a 3-season tent with double walls and two doors and is non-freestanding.

 The Gossamer Gear The Two stays true to its roots by incorporating a standard triangular V-shaped design.
 While this does mean that you might have to spend time and effort setting it up, it has its benefits too.
-You get a solid well-built tent ready to tackle anything thrown at it.
-It has great storage, great ventilation, and above all, a very reliable design.
+You get a solid, well-built tent ready to tackle anything thrown at it.
+It has excellent storage, excellent ventilation, and above all, a very reliable design.

 There isn’t much that can be said for other tents that are in the same category as the Gossamer Gear II.
 It’s a tried, tested and true tent that doesn’t fail you.